-- All conduit for low voltage must be at least 1 1/2" in diameter. - 4.
+- 2. All conduit for low voltage must be a minimum of one inch in diameter. - 3.
 Cable trays shall be adequately sized for a minimum of 10% future additions.
 Cable trays shall be installed as high as possible, but beneath ductwork.
 Installed cable trays shall be accessible at all locations.
 Trays shall be installed with a cover only where physical protection of the installed cables is required, and where accessible.